djhshih/mobsnvf/README.md

 You may use dlazy to run your samples in as follows:

-- Run the `list_samples.sh` script to obtain a list of your samples:
+- Run the `list_samples.py` script to obtain a list of your samples:

 ```bash
 python list_samples.py